 We spoke with Dr. Jordan Kautz, a veterinarian at Crestview Veterinary Clinic in Austin, Texas, to find out more.

 Video of the Day

-What is the 5-in-1 Vaccine for Dogs?
+What is the 5-in-1 vaccine for dogs?

-Vaccines are classified into two types: core and non-core vaccinations.
-Core vaccines are given to fight off diseases that dogs are commonly exposed to, and include Parvo, Distemper, Adenovirus-2 (or, Canine Hepatitis,) and Rabies, according to The American Veterinary Medical Association.
-Non-core vaccinations aren't always given to all dogs and are recommended depending on specific factors that might expose your dog to certain infectious diseases, like what part of the world she lives in or how social your dog is.
+Vaccines are classified into two types: core and noncore vaccinations.
+Core vaccines are given to fight off diseases that dogs are commonly exposed to, such as parvovirus, distemper, adenovirus-2 (or canine hepatitis), and rabies.
+Noncore vaccinations aren't always given to all dogs and are recommended depending on specific factors that might expose your dog to certain infectious diseases, like what part of the world you live in or how social your dog is.

-To make sure your puppy or dog is healthy and happy, it's not only important to vaccinate, but to vaccinate properly.
-Vaccinations for puppies are given on a schedule which is spaced apart over their first five or six months of age.
-VCA Hospitals states that puppies are recommended to begin their first round of core vaccinations between six and eight weeks of age, with additional rounds following at 12 weeks, and 16 weeks.
+To make sure your puppy or dog is healthy and happy, it's not only important to vaccinate but to vaccinate properly.
+Vaccinations for puppies are given on a schedule that is spaced over their first 5 or 6 months of age.
+Puppies should begin their first round of core vaccinations between 6 and 8 weeks of age, with additional rounds following at 12 weeks and 16 weeks.

-Because some diseases, like parvovirus, can live in the ground for up to a full year, it's best to play it safe and hold off on public spaces like dog parks and boarding kennels until after your puppy has undergone his full round of vaccinations.
-As your dog ages, some vaccinations will need readministering at various intervals, so be sure to keep annual appointments with your veterinarian to keep your canine friend updated on his shots.
+Because some diseases, like parvovirus, can live in the ground for up to a full year, it's best to play it safe and hold off on public spaces, like dog parks and boarding kennels, until after your puppy has undergone their full round of vaccinations.
+As your dog ages, some vaccinations will need readministering at various intervals, so be sure to keep annual appointments with your veterinarian to keep your canine friend updated on their shots.